SLIIT-3rd-Year-Bois-Inc/cloths-store-frontend/README.md

 This is an MERN stack application develouped for an Online Clothing store.
 This containt the frontend section of the application.

 ## Technologies
-React JS - Frontend JavaScript Library
+React JS - Frontend JavaScript Library <br>
 Tailwind - CSS library to style components
 React Query - To manage asynchronous state in the app YUP - To validation user inputs from forms